zeromq/czmq/bindings/jni/README.md

     ./gradlew build jar
     ./gradlew test

+This does the following:

-This calls javah to build the headers in src/native/include, and then compiles the C and Java pieces to create a jar file a sharable library (.so).
+* It calls javah to build the headers in src/native/include
+* It compiles the C and Java classes
+* It creates a jar file and a shareable native library

+If libraries of dependent projects are not installed in any of the default locations of your OS use parameter `buildPrefix` to point to their location, e.g.:

+    ./gradlew build jar -PbuildPrefix=/tmp/jni_build

 ## Building the JNI Layer for Android